 KPO Workers Directly Report to the Client

 Employees in KPO companies report directly to the client.
-Unlike in BPO companies where top managers and team leaders are the ones who submit progress reports to their clientèle, employees in KPO companies have a voice.
-They provide daily updates regarding their work and inform the client of work-related issues as soon as they come up.
-Clients don't have to wait by the end of the week or month to know what's happening with their outsourced staff.
+Unlike in BPO companies where top managers and team leaders are the only ones who communicate with their clients, employees in KPO companies have a voice.
+They send daily updates on their work and report any work-related issues as soon as they come up.
+Clients don’t have to wait by the end of the week or month to know what’s happening with their outsourced staff.

 KPO Workers have Depth of Insight and Valuable Experience